-- Any bruising to a pre-crawling or pre-walking baby - Bruising in or around the mouth, particularly in small babies which may indicate force feeding - Two simultaneous bruised eyes, without bruising to the forehead, (rarely accidental, though a single bruised eye can be accidental or abusive) - Repeated or multiple bruising on the head or on sites unlikely to be injured accidentally - Variation in colour possibly indicating injuries caused at different times - The outline of an object used e.g. belt marks, handprints or a hairbrush - Bruising or tears around, or behind, the earlobe/s indicating injury by pulling or twisting

-- Bruising around the face

-- Grasp marks on small children

-- Bruising on the arms, buttocks and thighs may be an indicator of sexual abuse
+- Any bruising to a pre-crawling or pre-walking baby - Bruising in or around the mouth, particularly in small babies which may indicate force feeding - Two simultaneous bruised eyes, without bruising to the forehead, (rarely accidental, though a single bruised eye can be accidental or abusive) - Repeated or multiple bruising on the head or on sites unlikely to be injured accidentally - Variation in colour possibly indicating injuries caused at different times - The outline of an object used e.g. belt marks, handprints or a hairbrush - Bruising or tears around, or behind, the earlobe/s indicating injury by pulling or twisting - Bruising around the face - Grasp marks on small children - Bruising on the arms, buttocks and thighs may be an indicator of sexual abuse identified (see below), however if in any doubt as to the cause of the bruise refer to local authority guidance and consultation.

-Congenital Dermal Melanocytosis (formally known as Mongolian Blue Spot): Bruising in non-mobile children is rare and may indicate abuse or neglect.
-Birth marks, especially Congenital Dermal Melanocytosis, can mimic bruising.
-Congenital Dermal Melanocytosis can be identified (see below), however if in any doubt as to the cause of the bruise refer to local authority guidance and consultation.
+Mongolian Blue Spot: Bruising in non-mobile children is rare and may indicate abuse or neglect.
+Birth marks, especially Mongolian Blue Spots, can mimic bruising.
+Mongolian Blue Spot can be